 The “Labyrinth” is a vast underground place where humans live in groups known as “colonies.”
 The surface has faded into obscurity with time, perhaps a simple fiction to someone who has never witnessed its splendor.

-A colony’s members can take up a range of specialized jobs to ensure humanity’s survival in the extreme conditions of the subterranean.
+A colony’s members can take up a range of specialized jobs to ensure humanity’s survival in the to the limit conditions of the subterranean.
 These include “Workers,” who mine rare ore to fuel the colonies, and “Markers,” who travel into the Labyrinth’s surprisingly rich environment to bring back information that helps with navigation.
 However, humanity is also threatened by beings known as “kaijuu,” which range in size from a little child to an immense structure and are antagonistic to any human they see.
 Furthermore, large enough kaijuu can push their way into the colonies, boosting their threat level.